-- MG 4010 Introduction to Medical Biochemistry (usually taught fall semester via the College of Medicine)
+- MEDS 3020 Introduction to Medical Biochemistry (usually taught fall semester via the College of Medicine)

-- MG 6010 and MG 6011 Principles of Biochemistry I & II (Both courses are required to fulfill the requirement if choosing this option.)
+- MEDS 4027 and MEDS 4028 Principles of Biochemistry I & II (Both courses are required to fulfill the requirement if choosing this option.)
 Courses are offered fall and spring semesters respectively via the College of Medicine.

 - Introduction to Psychology—see advisor for further information

 - Human Development —see advisor for further information

 - Medical Terminology —see advisor for further information

 It’s best to research several PA programs early on to understand what courses are required and recommended by each school.
 Some schools require or recommend additional upper level sciences, a year of English composition, humanities and/or social sciences.
 You should consult admissions literature for specific requirements and recommended courses at each school in which you are interested.

 The Graduate Record Exam (GRE) is a standardized test that measures analytical writing, verbal reasoning, and quantitative reasoning skills.
 Most of these skills have been acquired over a long period of time and are not related to any specific field of study.
 PA programs require that you take the GRE prior to admission.
 We suggest familiarizing yourself with the GRE as early as your freshman year so that you can plan for the test.
 Understanding the test can positively affect what you learn in class and how you choose to retain that knowledge.
 Stretch yourself in general education courses at UC and by reading beyond class requirements.
 The training will serve you well when you take the GRE.